jeverley/dscpclassify/README.md

   * **diffserv8**: prioritised **below Best Effort (BE/DF/CS0)** traffic and **above Low Effort (LE)** traffic
   * **diffserv3/4**: prioritised **equal to Best Effort (BE/DF/CS0)** traffic

-## Service architecture 🏗️
+## Service Architecture 🏗️

 The dscpclassify service uses the last 8 bits of the conntrack mark (0x000000**ff**), leaving the remaining bits for use by other applications.

 <img src="https://user-images.githubusercontent.com/46714706/188151111-9167e54d-482e-4584-b43b-0759e0ad7561.png" width="80%">

-# Service installation ⚙️
+# Service Installation ⚙️
 To install dscpclassify service via command line you can use the following sets of commands.

 ### dscpclassify